 Our Historic Barns

-The Kunz’s also secured two “sister” barns from a property in Geneva, Indiana, that date to the 1870s.
-One, originally a pig sty, was reworked into our tandem-style milking parlor.
-Here our farmers milk our cows twice a day.
-You are welcome to view the structure, and our cows, during the evening milking.
+The milking parlor barn came from a property in Geneva, Indiana.
+It was reworked into our tandem-style milking parlor.
+Here our farmers milk our cows twice a day, and visitors are welcome to view the structure, and our cows during the evening milking.

-Our third barn, known simply as the big Red Barn, is a German heritage-style bank barn, with two levels that allowed for animals to be kept below and for hay to be threshed and stored above.
-Today it has been repurposed into an exclusive event venue used for weddings, private parties, and other special events.
-In a modern twist on its historic dual purpose, the lower level houses the milking herd during the winter and the upper level offers a rustic space for unique gatherings under vaulted wooden ceilings.
-In addition, our annual Oktoberfest and Christmas on the Farm festivals allow thousands of community members to enjoy the Red Barn as well as the rest of the farm.
+The “Big Red Barn” is a German heritage-style bank barn, with two levels that originally allowed for animals to be kept below and hay above.
+In our modern twist on its historic dual purpose, the lower level houses the milking herd during the winter, and the upper level offers an exclusive event space for unique gatherings under vaulted wood ceilings.

 The first barn to be brought to the property was a former stallion barn in Carmel, Indiana.
 It boasts 60 foot long cherry timbers, and was reconfigured to feature a long porch that overlooks our spring-fed pond creating an expansive event space.
 The underside is used by our farm team as their equipment barn